 The Moon’s shape does not change, and it cannot cast light by itself.
 Instead, we only see a change in shape because we can only see the parts of the Moon that are being lit by the Sun.
 The parts we do not see are simply in darkness or shadow.

-The phases of the Moon are easy to understand once you realize and remember that the phases are dependent upon the location of the Sun, Moon, and Earth.
+The phases of the Moon are easy to understand once you realise and remember that the phases are dependent upon the location of the Sun, Moon, and Earth.
 The phases occur because the Sun lights different parts of the Moon as the Moon revolves around the Earth.
-That means, the reason we see different phases of the Moon here on Earth is because we only see the parts of the Moon that are being lit up by the Sun.
+That means the reason we see different phases of the Moon here on Earth is that we only see the parts of the Moon that are being lit up by the Sun.